lavenderdotpet/fsfps/README.md

-# nothing on here is my own, i don't claim any of these files nor do i know if there is anything objectionable in these files that i wouldn't align with
+### nothing on here is my own, i don't claim any of these files nor do i know if there is anything objectionable in these files that i wouldn't align with. this is purely for archival purposes

 everything on here should be gpl2 (licence is listed per folder)